anx22/TheLatentTimes/README.md

 ## What It Looks Like

-> These are not mockups of what we hope to build.
-They are design explorations of what it means when autonomous agents produce publication-grade editorial — visually supreme, editorially accountable, traceable to every source.
+> These are design explorations of what it means when autonomous agents produce publication-grade editorial — visually supreme, editorially accountable, traceable to every source.

 <div align="center">
 <img src="assets/screenshots/01-cover-explorations.png" width="880" alt="Four front-page design explorations for The Latent Times: White Index System, Synthetic Vogue Issue, Matrix Signals, and Clean Modernist" />